eChook/documentation/system-overview.md

 * An Android app to receive the data, log it to file, display it to the driver and upload it.
 * A website to display the data in real time to the rest of the team.

+## Choose your kit path first

+The hardware path depends on your kit version:

+* **V2 (current):** The main eChook Nano board is pre-assembled.
+* **V1.x (legacy):** The main eChook Nano board is a DIY board build.

+If you are not sure which version you have, start with [The eChook Nano Kit](required-components-bom/README.md).

 The decision to split the system up like this was primarily cost based.
 Once you start adding an SD card slot and SD card, GPS receiver, screen etc. to the hardware on the car, costs rise rapidly - but we all carry devices with memory, a screen, GPS and so much more in our pocket every day.
 By offloading as much of the functionality to the smartphone as possible we have been able to create far simpler and lower cost hardware.

-The PCB design, Arduino code and Android app are open sourced under the MIT licence.
-This means that anyone is welcome to copy, modify and use the designs as they like.
-If a team has an existing data logging system on the car, it is possible to add a bluetooth module to that, connect to the eChook Android app and use the driver display, data logging and online telemetry free of charge.
+If a team has an existing data logging system on the car, it is possible to add a Bluetooth module to that, connect to the eChook Android app, and use the driver display, data logging, and online telemetry free of charge.

 ## eChook nano Board